G Class Road Tests – Two Types

 To get an Ontario driver’s license, you must first visit a DriveTest Centre and demonstrate your ability to drive smoothly, safely, and legally.
 Once you have passed the written test, you will have a G1 license.
-Once ready, you can attempt the first of two road tests.
+Once ready, you can attempt the first of two Road Tests for Cars, Small Trucks, and Vans.
 Let’s break that down for you.

 Let’s begin with the G2 class road test.
 This test will assess your basic driving skills.
 This type of test is commonly referred to as a “city test,” and will typically take roughly 20 minutes, depending on the amount of traffic.
 If you are successful after completing this test, you will have a Class G2 license.

 As a new driver with a G1 class license, you will need to gain a minimum of one year of driving experience before you qualify to attempt this test.
 Taking an approved BDE course at an MTO-recognized driving school, the wait time for the road test is reduced by four months.
 You would be able to do the road test after eight months instead of twelve.